Have you ever had to find an equivalent rate? Take a look at this soccer dilemma.

 In this Concept, you will learn how to figure out an equivalent rate for this situation.

-A unit rate is a special kind of ratio, where the second number, or the denominator, is equal to one.
+is a special kind of ratio, where the second number, or the denominator, is equal to one.

 With a unit rate, you are comparing a quantity to one.
 Some common unit rates are miles per gallon, price per pound, and pay rate per hour.